Gandhi blog series #9

 The capital punishment given to Godse, against the plea of the two sons of Gandhi, Harilal and Manilal, did not mitigate the spread of his vile ideas.
 Extreme right-wing ideologists still at large and try to glorify the assassin as a nationalist and hero.

 Like never before, ethnic and religious terrorist groups find a way to propagate their ideas in India.
 They direly need to reinstate Godse.
 Only then can they crush the spirit of secular India.

-Unfortunately, the ruling government who is supposed to protect the heritage ends up attacking it with Unconstitutional Laws like Citizen Amendment Act and National Registry of Citizenship (read more).
+Unfortunately, the ruling government, which is supposed to protect the heritage ends up attacking it with Unconstitutional Laws like the Citizen Amendment Act and the National Registry of Citizenship (read more).
 Even UN Human Rights Commission has remarked on the law as ‘Fundamentally discriminatory’.
 But the pro-Hindutva government and activists try to sell their slow poison under the guise of national security.

 India is slowly pushing Gandhi into oblivion.
 With him, the ideologies of non-violence and truth are also forgotten.
 The repercussions of such a pitfall can be unpredictable.

 Gandhi’s life, which is a moral saga that inspired great minds around the globe, should be revisited to curb such a catastrophe.
 We have to learn to be immune to the raging radical ideas.
-Gandhism is surely a shield which can protect us from it.
+Gandhism is surely a shield that can protect us from it.

 Let us take a moment to think about what Gandhi died for.
 Isn’t it our responsibility to prove that his martyrdom was not in vain?
 Can we escape from the chains of hatred and work towards a world of love and non-violence as he envisioned?

 Thank you for reading.
 Please post your opinions in the comment box below.